-- On your iOS device, tap Settings > [your name] > Find My > and turn on Share My Location.
-Then set My Location to This Device.
+- Go to Settings > [your name] > Find My, then turn on Share My Location.
+Set My Location to This Device.

-- Recognise my Voice: Allows Siri to know your name, access your music library and Apple Music account, use Find My and control secure HomeKit accessories from HomePod.
+- Recognise My Voice: Allows Siri to know your name, access your music library, playlists, Apple Music account and other music streaming services, use Find My, and control secure accessories from HomePod.

-- Update Listening History: Adds the music you play to your Apple Music taste profile so Siri can suggest and play songs that you'll love.
+- Update Listening History: Select your music service, then turn on Update Listening History to add the music you usually play to your Apple Music taste profile so Siri can suggest and play songs that you'll love.

 If Siri doesn't recognise you

-Siri might ask you who you are from time to time.
-You can respond with your name, or you can even begin a request by saying, "Hey Siri, this is [your name]" or "Hey Siri, who am I?"
-If Siri calls you the wrong name, say, "No, this is [your name]."
-If you have the same name as someone else sharing your HomePod, have Siri call you by a nickname.
+Siri may ask you who you are from time to time.
+You can respond with your name, or you can even start a request by saying "Hey Siri, this is [your name]" or "Hey Siri, who am I?"
+If Siri calls you the wrong name, say "No, this is [your name]".
+Siri will call you by the name that's set in your My Card.
+If you have the same name as someone else who you share your HomePod with, you can change the name in your My Card to a nickname.

-Siri might have trouble telling the difference between children or people with similar voices.
-If Siri doesn't recognise you after setup, try these steps.
+If Siri doesn't recognise you after you've finished the setup process, try following these steps.
 After each step, see if Siri recognises you.

-- Restart the iOS device that you use with "Hey Siri."
+- Restart the iPhone or iPad that you use with "Hey Siri."

-- Set up "Hey Siri" again: On your iOS device, go to Settings > Siri & Search, then turn Listen for "Hey Siri" off then on, and follow on-screen instructions to teach Siri your voice.
+- Set up "Hey Siri" again.
+On your iPhone or iPad, go to Settings > Siri & Search, then turn Listen for "Hey Siri" off then on, and follow onscreen instructions to teach Siri your voice.

-If you have two Apple IDs in your home that have "Hey Siri" set up with the same voice, you might need to turn off Recognise my Voice on one account for the best user experience with Siri.
+If you have two Apple IDs in your home that have "Hey Siri" set up with the same voice, you may need to turn off Recognise My Voice on one account.